This is the multi-page printable view of this section. Click here to print.

 }

-When called by the framework, the namespace and name arguments of the Generate() method will be assigned the component’s namespace and name or, if the component or its spec implements the PlacementConfiguration interface, they will match the return values of the respective GetDeploymentNamespace(), GetDeploymentName() methods.
-The parameter argument will be set to the return value of the component’s GetSpec() method.
-In simplistic words, the spec of the component resource will be fed into the resource generator, which will return the concrete manifests of the dependent objects, which will then be applied to the cluster.
+When called by the framework, the namespace and name arguments of the Generate() method is assigned the component’s namespace and name or, if the component or its spec implements the PlacementConfiguration interface, they match the return values of the respective GetDeploymentNamespace(), GetDeploymentName() methods.
+The parameter argument is set to the return value of the component’s GetSpec() method.
+In simplified words, the spec of the component resource is fed into the resource generator, which returns the concrete manifests of the dependent objects, which then is applied to the cluster.

 In some cases, the best option is to implement your own resource generator from scratch.
-When doing so, the returned resources []client.Object either have to be of type *unstructured.Unstructured, or the according type must be known to the used scheme.
+When doing so, the returned resources []client.Object can of type *unstructured.Unstructured, or the according specific type must be known to the used scheme.

 In many other cases however, it makes more sense to just reuse one of the generic generators shipped with this repository.